-When the E1 Handler Select parameter value is zero, power must be removed from the controller to clear the E1 error.
+When the value entered is zero, power must be removed from the controller to clear the E1 error condition.

-When the E1 Handler Select parameter value is one, the E1 error is automatically cleared when the Remote Set Speed Signal returns to the Speed Pot Min or Speed Pot Max position recorded during calibration.
+When the value entered is one, the E1 error is automatically cleared when the Remote Set Speed Signal returns to the Speed Pot Min or Speed Pot Max position recorded during calibration.